< Back to Previous

 Ciao is a friendly particle, a semi-semantic syllable like a check digit to segue one from scene to another with the least resistance.
 It is not so much a word as a polite mew or brief growl with a variety of possible meanings and nuances, depending on its context and tone and how you feel about its recipient when delivering it.

-Arrivederci is a big, formal goodbye that, even when used correctly in context, always seems slightly comical to me, from all the cutting up we did in grade school around Donald Duck’s use of this ridiculously grand appellation (at least for a duck) or as if what is really being referenced is Tony Bennett singing kitsch Italiano.
+Arrivederci is a big, formal goodbye that, even when used correctly in context.
+It always seems slightly comical to me, from all the cutting up we did in grade school around Donald Duck’s use of this ridiculously grand appellation (at least for a duck), or as if what is really being referenced is Tony Bennett singing kitsch Italiano.

 Buongiorno is a nice “good day” and often precedes prego, which adds a punctuation mark of sincerity to it.